Skip to content

 To learn more about how policies are configured organization-wide, see Global Policy Settings.

-Total No of policies - Displays the count of all policies in the project
+Total No of policies Count of all policies in the project (e.g., Total No of policies: 42)

-All Categories - Filter policies by category (Optimization, Billing, Backup, Financial, Security, Governance)
+All Categories Filter by category — Optimization, Billing, Backup, Financial, Security, Governance

-All Policies - Filter to show all policies or specific subsets
+All Policies Filter to all policies or a specific subset

 Policy List Columns